Dear Ms. Carter,

 Thank you for posting your request on History Hub!

-Since these records have not been digitized and are not available online, there is no option to order all of the records in bulk.
-If there is a specific sailor you are researching, we suggest that you request a copy of his Official Military Personnel File (OMPF).
-OMPFs of enlisted men of the U.S. Navy who were separated from the service after 1885 and before 1959 and officers of the U.S. Navy who were separated from service after 1902 and before 1959 are located at NARA's National Personnel Records Center (NPRC), (Military Personnel Records), 1 Archives Drive, St. Louis, MO 63138-1002.
-To request these records, please mail a completed GSA Standard Form 180 to NPRC.
+We suggest that you request a copy of your uncle’s Official Military Personnel File (OMPF).
+OMPFs and individual medical reports for those who served in the U.S. Armed Forces and who were separated from the service before 1959 are in the custody of NARA's National Personnel Records Center (NPRC) in St. Louis.
+In many cases where Army and Army Air Corps personnel records were destroyed in the 1973 fire, proof of service can be provided from other records such as morning reports, payrolls, and military orders, and a certificate of military service will be issued.
+Navy and Marine Corps OMPFs were not affected by the fire.
+Please complete a GSA Standard Form 180 and mail it to NARA's National Personnel Records Center, (Military Personnel Records), 1 Archives Drive, St. Louis, MO 63138-1002.
 If there is any information requested by the form that you do not know, you may omit it or provide estimates (such as for dates), but the more information you provide, the easier it will be to locate the correct file.
 For more information see Official Military Personnel Files (OMPF), Archival Records Requests.
+Please note that these records have not been digitized and are not available online.